AdaoG0n/Training_programs_C/libft_learn/Readme.md

 ### Description

-Libft Tester is an interactive testing tool for the Libft project, a fundamental C library implementation commonly used in 42 school curriculum.
+Libft_learn is an interactive testing tool for the Libft project, a fundamental C library implementation commonly used in 42 school curriculum.
 This tester provides a user-friendly interface to test each function in the Libft library individually, allowing developers to verify the correctness of their implementations.

 ### Features